 The Revolving Credit Facility imposes restrictions on the amount of dividends we are permitted to pay and the amount of shares we are permitted to repurchase.
-Under the Revolving Credit Facility, provided there is no default existing and the total of our availability under the Revolving Credit Facility plus our cash and cash equivalents on hand is at least \$100,000 (the "cash availability"), we may declare and pay cash dividends on shares of our common stock and repurchase shares of our common stock (1) in an unlimited amount if at the time of the dividend or the repurchase is made our consolidated total leverage ratio is 3.00 to 1.00 or less and (2) in an aggregate amount not to exceed \$100,000 in any fiscal year if our consolidated total leverage ratio is greater than 3.00 to 1.00 at the time the dividend or repurchase is made; notwithstanding (1) and (2), so long as immediately after giving effect to the payment of any such dividends, cash availability is at least \$100,000, we may declare and pay cash dividends on shares of our common stock in an aggregate amount not to exceed in any fiscal year the product of the aggregate amount of dividends declared in the fourth quarter of the immediately preceding fiscal year multiplied by four.
+Under the Revolving Credit Facility, provided there is no default existing and the total of our availability under the Revolving Credit Facility plus our cash and cash equivalents on hand is at least \$100,000 (the "cash availability"), we may declare and pay cash dividends on shares of our common stock and repurchase shares of our common stock (1) in an unlimited amount if, at the time the dividend or the repurchase is made, our consolidated total leverage ratio is 3.00 to 1.00 or less and (2) in an aggregate amount not to exceed \$100,000 in any fiscal year if our consolidated total leverage ratio is greater than 3.00 to 1.00 at the time the dividend or repurchase is made; notwithstanding (1) and (2), so long as immediately after giving effect to the payment of any such dividends cash availability is at least \$100,000, we may declare and pay cash dividends on shares of our common stock in an aggregate amount not to exceed in any fiscal year the product of the aggregate amount of dividends declared in the fourth quarter of the immediately preceding fiscal year multiplied by four.

-During the first quarter of 2016, we paid a regular dividend of \$1.10 per share and a special dividend of \$3.00 per share, or an aggregate of \$98,613.
-During the first quarter of 2016, we declared a dividend of \$1.10 per share that was paid on November 5, 2015 to shareholders of record on October 16, 2015.
+During the first six months of 2016, we paid regular dividends of \$2.20 per share and a special dividend of \$3.00 per share, or an aggregate of \$125,052.
+During the second quarter of 2016, we declared a dividend of \$1.10 per share that was paid on February 5, 2016 to shareholders of record on January 15, 2016.

 We have been authorized by our Board of Directors to repurchase shares at management's discretion up to \$25,000 during 2016.
-During the first quarter of 2016, we repurchased 100,000 shares of our common stock in the open market at an aggregate cost of \$14,653.
+During the first six months of 2016, we repurchased 100,000 shares of our common stock in the open market at an aggregate cost of \$14,653.
+All of these repurchases were made in the first quarter of 2016.

-During the first quarter of 2016, we issued 53,854 shares of our common stock resulting from the vesting of share-based compensation awards.
-Related tax withholding payments on these share-based compensation awards resulted in a net use of cash of \$5,243.
+During the first six months of 2016, we issued 63,493 shares of our common stock resulting from the vesting of share-based compensation awards and stock option exercises.
+Related tax withholding payments on these share-based compensation awards exceeded proceeds received from the exercise of stock options, which resulted in a net use of cash of \$5,343.